troychoplin/Maze-Game/README.md

 * If the bat file does not open correctly, ensure that Java is installed and up-to-date.

 * The bat file will only work with Windows PCs.
 If running Linux or Mac operating systems, the files must be compiled and executed manually.

+* If the game fails to load a custom level, ensure that the text file contains exactly 19 rows and 39 columns, and that it    includes a "S" and a "G" for the start and goal position, respectively.

 * Each game is winnable so if you have trouble reaching the goal, keep trying!
 <br>